abisop/nuttx-docs/en/guides/smaller_vector_tables.md

 However, the minimal cost of the first pure software mapping approach was possibly as small as a single indexed byte fetch from FLASH in `irq_attach()`.
-Indexing is, of course, essentially
+Indexing is, of course, essentially [free]{.title-ref}
-<span class="title-ref">free</span> in the ARM ISA, the primary cost
-would be the FLASH memory access.
+in the ARM ISA, the primary cost would be the FLASH memory access.
 So my first assessment is that the performance of both approaches is the essentially the same.
 If anything, the first approach is possibly the more performant if implemented efficiently.

 Both options would require some minor range checking in `irq_attach()` as well.